Democratic 2020 candidates vie for unions, Latinos in Nevada

 Buttigieg, who took the stage after Klobuchar left, made a similar point as he pushed his plan to offer government-run Medicare insurance to those who want it.

 “I believe that if it’s the best answer for everybody, well, then everybody will choose it anyway,” said the former mayor of South Bend, Indiana.
-“I trust you to make the right decisions.”

 Visits from Klobuchar, Buttigieg and former Vice President Joe Biden came a little more than a month before early caucus voting starts in Nevada, the third state to weigh in on the primary race.

 Biden has maintained a top spot in Nevada polls.
 In the most recent poll of the state, released Thursday by Fox News, he has a slight lead over Bernie Sanders, followed by Elizabeth Warren and Tom Steyer, with Buttigieg trailing slightly.
-Klobuchar, who has only recently ramped up her campaign in Nevada, has been polling in low single digits.
+Klobuchar, who has only recently established her campaign in Nevada, has been polling in low single digits.

-Biden is scheduled to hold a town hall-style meeting at a high school in north Las Vegas with Latino and immigrant advocacy group Mi Familia Vota.
+Biden held a town hall-style meeting at a high school in north Las Vegas with Latino and immigrant advocacy group Mi Familia Vota.

 Nevada, considered the first state to test a candidate’s appeal before a diverse population, is a minority-majority state that’s about 29% Latino.
 Hispanic voters are a key constituency for Democrats in the state, along with labor unions.